-Tens of thousands of Venezuelans have fled to Brazil.
-In overcrowded shelters, they need urgent support.
+Hundreds of thousands of Venezuelans have fled their country.
+In overcrowded border towns, they need urgent support.

-As the economic crisis in Venezuela continues, PADF is providing urgent services to displaced Venezuelans in Brazil.
+As the economic crisis in Venezuela continues, PADF is providing urgent services to displaced Venezuelans.

 Your donation will be used to provide further assistance to displaced Venezuelans.

 Brazilian shelter receives medical clinic and school from Canada & PADF

 In February 2018, a Brazilian shelter housing indigenous Venezuelans received new facilities.

 In response to the crisis, PADF has teamed up with Global Affairs Canada to help mitigate the issues that refugees and migrants are facing in Brazil.

 On February 5, Canadian Ambassador to Brazil, Riccardo Savone, inaugurated two new facilities at a shelter in Boa Vista, Brazil.